brataccas99/acquar.iot-es/README.md

 ![arch](./images/arch.png)

-There are some devices (simulated) that send datas to SQS queues and a lambda function that colud be triggered manually.
+There are some devices (simulated) that send datas to SQS queues and a lambda function that could be triggered manually.
 All the datas are accessed by a Telegram bot.
 This bot can trigger IoT sensors and the lambda for store datas.
 It can also switch on or off sensors.
 It also offers a way to send recap emails to the user.

 ## Prerequisite
 - docker
 - Node.js
-- A telegram bot token
+- A telegram bot token and chat id
+- all the requirements to run a python bot (telebot etc..)

 ## How to run this project